 For example, the image below of the stunning mountains in the Scottish Highlands was made a couple of years ago.
 My aim at the time, was to tie the colours in sky and water together as well as to tie together the shapes in clouds, the mountains and the foreground.
 The image works well as there is a lot of symmetry and it conforms to traditional concepts of the rule of thirds.

-The second image below on the other hand, was made a couple of weeks ago when it was foggy and there was a heavy layer of mist covering up the background.
-This small tree sits on a loch near my house, although I visit this place often it had gone unnoticed as there was a lot of other action going on in the background but, enveloped in mist, as it was that day, it took on another, almost ethereal, dimension.
+The second image below on the other hand, was when it was foggy and there was a heavy layer of mist covering up the background.
+This small tree sits on a loch near my old house in Argyll.
+Although I visit this place often it had gone unnoticed as there was a lot of other action going on in the background as it was surrounded by forest but, enveloped in mist, as it was that day, it took on another, almost ethereal, dimension.
 Again the image is tied together by colour in both the top and bottom sections, connected only by the small tree.
 The image works well but has a less formal structure; for me the minimal content stimulates more questions than the image above of the mountains, it seems to me more symbolic of singularity, inner strength, survival, mystery....

 If you feel like saying what this image says to you, please feel free to share...!